Fields marked with an * are required

 I agree to immediately report to my practitioner’s office any adverse reaction or problems that might be related to my therapy.
 Potential complications have been explained to me and I agree that I have received information regarding those risks, potential complications and benefits, and the nature of bio-identical and other treatments and have had all my questions answered.
 Furthermore, I have not been promised or guaranteed any specific benefits from the administration of bio-identical therapy.
 I accept these risks and benefits and I consent to the insertion of hormone pellets under my skin.
 This consent is ongoing for this and all future insertions.

 I understand that payment is due in full at the time of service.
-I also understand that it is my responsibility to submit a claim to my insurance company for possible reimbursement.
 I have been advised that most insurance companies do not consider pellet therapy to be a covered benefit and my insurance company may not reimburse me, depending on my coverage.
-I acknowledge that my provider has no contracts with any insurance company and is not contractually obligated to pre-certify treatment with my insurance company or answer letters of appeal.